jespino/mmdev/README.md

 ```

 This command starts both the server and client in a split view with live output from both processes.
 Use:
+- 'tab' to switch between server/client panes
+- 'r' to restart server (when server pane is selected)
-- 'q' or ESC to quit
+- 'q' to quit
-- 'h' for horizontal split
-- 'v' for vertical split
+- ':' to enter command mode

 ### Server Commands